-Credit Value: 4 GLH: 23 Assessment Requirements: This unit will be assessed by assignment Aim: The aim of this unit is to enable the learner to distinguish between real and personal property and develop an understanding of the basic procedures for buying and selling land.
+Credit Value: 4 GLH: 23 Assessment Requirements: This unit will be assessed by an externally set and locally marked assignment.
+Aim: The aim of this unit is to enable the learner to distinguish between real and personal property and develop an understanding of the basic procedures for buying and selling land.